brentp/combined-pvalues/examples/damid/README.rst

     wget http://amc-sandbox.ucdenver.edu/~brentp/2012/comb-p/data/probes.sorted.bed

-We run `comb-p` on the p-values with a seed of 0.1 and a maximum distance of 1600. ::
+We run `comb-p` on the p-values with a seed of 0.1, indicating that we'll require an slk and FDR corrected p-value of 0.1 or less to start a region.
+A maximum distance (--dist) of 1600 indicates that it will look 1600 bases for another p-value of 0.1 or less to extend the region.

+of 1600. ::

     comb-p pipeline \